Illinois Car Insurance Calculators: Cost & Coverage

 Calculate Your Car Insurance Cost in Illinois

-Illinois drivers pay an average of $102/month for full coverage, which covers damage to their own car.
-That's $22 below the national average of $124.
-The $39/month gap between the cheapest and most expensive insurance company in Illinois for minimum coverage is a factor you can control.
+Illinois drivers pay an average of $102 per month for full coverage, which pays to repair or replace your own car if it's damaged, stolen or totaled.
+Illinois drivers pay less than most Americans for the same coverage.
+The price difference between the cheapest and most expensive insurance company in Illinois for the most basic required coverage is $39 per month.
+Choosing the right company is something you control.
 Some factors, such as where your car is parked overnight, are less under your control.

 Calculate How Much Car Insurance Coverage You Need in Illinois